Shopify SEO

 Publish supporting content with purchase intent in mind

 Create buying guides, comparison pages, "best for" pages, maintenance advice, and sizing or fit content that answers pre-purchase questions.
+These pages capture research traffic and build topical depth that collection pages cannot achieve alone.

 Measure rankings, revenue, and AI visibility together